 Jun 28, 2018

 Arriving home to find that your home has been burglarized is one of the worst feelings someone can have.
 You're left feeling raw, vulnerable, and angry.
 In this time of high stress, it may be hard to put your thoughts together to remember everything that now needs to be done.
-We have put together a list to help make things easier for victims of property crimes.
+We have put together a list of what to do if someone breaks into your house and hopefully help make things easier in the unfortunate case that you fall victim to property crimes.

 Officers may be able to find fingerprints or other evidence left behind by the perpetrator.
 By touching anything in your home, you are potentially erasing delicate fingerprints that could be used to find the person responsible for the burglary.

 Once police have allowed you back into your home, go through your house room by room and take stock of any items that may be missing or property that is damaged.
 You will need a complete list of this to provide to the authorities and your insurance company.
-Try to take note of any makes, models, or serial numbers from any items missing or damaged.
-Once you have the police report, you can then file a claim with your insurance company.
+Try to take note of any makes, models, or serial numbers from any items missing or damaged if available.

-While there is no absolute guarantee that your home will not be another victim of property crime, you can take steps to prevent this from happening to you again.
-Evaluate the safety of your home.
-Research residential security options and speak with a reputable local security company that can put your fears at ease.
+While there is no absolute guarantee that your home will not be another victim of property crime, you can take steps to prevent it from happening again.
+Evaluate the safety of your home and research residential security options.
+Contact security experts at a reputable local security company, such as FSS Technologies, that can put your fears at ease.